Models under which random forests perform badly; consequences for applications: The examples; consequences for applications

 where $\xi$ is a standard uniform variable independent of all the other variables mentioned so far and $H(x;x_1,x_2 )=\mathbb{P}(X_0\le x|\mathbf{X}^{''}=(x_1,x_2 ))$, $H^{-1}(u;x_1,x_2 )=\min\left\{x:H(x;x_1,x_2 )\ge u\right\}$ ($0<u<1$), to get a vector $(X_0^{''},\mathbf{X}^{''})\equiv(X_0^{''},X_1^{''},X_2^{''})$ with the same joint distribution as $(X_0,X_1,X_2)$ in which the first coordinate is a function of the other two and of $\xi$.
 Finally,

-where $\mathbf{X}'$ is independent of $\mathbf{X}^{''}$, $\varepsilon$ is independent of all the other variables, and $\Psi$ is some function, defines a model in which $Y$ is dependent on $\mathbf{X}^{''}$ but independent of each of its coordinates, and for which a random forest predictor based on data on $(\mathbf{X}',\mathbf{X}^{''})$ may not be consistent, or at least may be very slow to converge to the optimum.
+where $\mathbf{X}'$ is independent of $\mathbf{X}^{''}$, $\varepsilon$ is independent of all the other variables, and $\Psi$ is some function, defines a model in which $Y$ is dependent on $\mathbf{X}^{''}$ but independent of each of its coordinates, and for which a random forest predictor based on data on $(\mathbf{X}',\mathbf{X}^{''})$ may be very slow to converge to the optimum and perhaps even be inconsistent.

 Evidently, this example may be generalized to more than three variables (e.g.~by adding several independent versions of the right-hand side of (\ref{equation3C})), leading to a model in which the response is dependent on a finite set of random variables but independent of each of them.